Continuing my researches on how to carry equipment.

 Several types of chest rig were in use by the Viet Cong (VC) and NVA.

 The “simplest” was that intended for use with the SKS.
 This had ten identical pockets.
 Each pocket could hold two 10 round chargers for the SKS, giving a capacity of up to 200 rounds.
+In practice, one pocket often held a weapon combination tool and an oiler.
 The pockets could also accommodate a 20 round M16 magazine so this rig was also used by some GIs or Vietnamese with American weapons.
 It is probable that some of these pouches were used for other items.
 They appear to be of a size that can accommodate some designs of grenade.

 A variety of SMGs were in use in this conflict so there were also chest rigs designed to accommodate SMG magazines.
 An example is shown below:

 The third type of chest rig was intended for use with the AK-47/AKM/Type 56 and related weapons.
 Typically it had three central pouches each capable of holding a pair of 30 round magazines.
 One or two smaller pouches were to either side.
 These could be used for grenades but might have held other items such as loose ammunition, field dressings, cleaning kits etc. It is worth remembering that these items were often produced at a local level or homemade so show considerable variation in both colour and details.
 Some items had straps that crossed at the back while others are described as having a loop that passed over the head like an apron.